 Mary Betty Stevens, MD, Young Investigator Prize

 The Lupus Foundation of America established, in 2009, the Mary Betty Stevens, MD, Young Investigator Prize, to be given annually in recognition of the exceptional achievements of an investigator in the early part of his or her independent career in lupus research.
 This award was created to memorialize Dr. Stevens' outstanding contributions to lupus research over the course of her long career.

 About Dr. Mary Betty Stevens

-Mary Betty Stevens, MD, FACP, FACR, graduated from Vassar College in 1948 and went on to receive her degree in medicine from Johns Hopkins University, where she remained for the duration of her illustrious career.
+Mary Betty Stevens, MD, FACP, FACR, received her degree in medicine from Johns Hopkins University, where she remained for the duration of her illustrious career.
 While at Johns Hopkins, Dr. Stevens was appointed Chair of the Division of Rheumatology and thus became the first woman to occupy a Division Chair in the Department of Medicine at Johns Hopkins.
 She was also Director of Rheumatology at Good Samaritan Hospital.
 Dr. Stevens developed the Hopkins-Good Samaritan Rheumatic Disease Unit, which became renowned for clinical research on lupus and vasculitis.